manitou48/DUEZoo/README.txt

 I2Cperf.txt    I2C performance  100KHz and 400KHz

+SDperf.txt     SD/SPI performance at various clock rates and with DMA

 SPIperf.txt    SPI performance at various clock rates and with DMA

 mem2mem.txt    timing results for memcpy()/memset() and DMA versions